India: African students hospitalized in roving mob attacks

 African students say they routinely face discrimination in India and sometimes even violence.
 Last year, a group of men beat a Congolese man to death in Delhi, according to The Hindu newspaper.

-A 2014 investigation by the Hindustan Times found that Africans across the country reported incidents of everday racism, "from being overcharged by auto and taxi drivers to being the butt of racist jokes, the subject of racist comments based on their skin color, and being branded as 'drug-traffickers'."
+A 2014 investigation by the Hindustan Times found that Africans across the country reported incidents of everyday racism, "from being overcharged by auto and taxi drivers to being the butt of racist jokes, the subject of racist comments based on their skin color, and being branded as 'drug-traffickers'."

-That racism was at play in the attacks on Monday.
+That racism was at play in the attacks Monday.
 People spread rumors that the five Nigerian men were cannibals, said Singh, the police superintendent.

 Speaking to her audience Tuesday, NDTV anchor Sonia Singh asked why the racism against Africans isn't considered "a national shame."